 High ceilings or cathedral-style rooms look amazing and make any space feel bigger.
 But, in the winter, they don’t always feel great.
 We get calls from many homeowners in Eagle, ID telling us that their master bedroom or great room is colder than the rest of the house.

 For decades, it’s been a tough problem to solve.
 In particular, upstairs rooms are often colder than the downstairs in winter.
 But, today’s HVAC technology has an answer: Ductless heating and cooling in the form of a mini split.

 In this article, we’ll go through the reasons why rooms with high ceilings are too cold in the winter.
-Then, we’ll explain how ductless works and how it keeps these rooms warm.
+Then, we’ll explain how mini splits work and how they keep these rooms warm.

 Heating Problems In Rooms With High Ceilings

 The heating problem in rooms with high ceilings is simple: Hot air rises.
 So, all the heat you’re pumping into the room collects up near the ceiling.
 That leaves you, down near the floor, colder than you should be.

 You also get the added problem of where your thermostat is located.
 Most homes only have one regulating the entire house.
 But, that’s a problem when different rooms have different temperatures.

 Let’s say you have a cathedral-style ceiling in your bedroom, but the thermostat is in the living room.
 That downstairs room, with maybe an eight-foot ceiling, warms up much faster than the upstairs room.